AdobeDocs/analytics-learn.en/help/strategy/customer-intelligence-with-virtual-analyst.md

 ---
 title: Mastering customer intelligence with Virtual Analyst and Segment IQ
-description: Learn the importance of leveraging artificial intelligence and machine learning (AI/ML).
+description: Learn the importance of using artificial intelligence and machine learning (AI/ML).
 See the benefits and learn of real-world success stories from global customers using Virtual Analyst and Segment IQ to detect anomalies, avoid outliers, and maximize ROI.
 solution: Analytics
 ---
 # Mastering customer intelligence with Virtual Analyst and Segment IQ in Adobe Analytics

-In this article, you learn the importance of leveraging artificial intelligence and machine learning (AI/ML).
+In this article, you learn the importance of using artificial intelligence and machine learning (AI/ML).
 Next, review the benefits and real-world success stories from global customers using Virtual Analyst and Segment IQ to detect anomalies, avoid outliers, and maximize ROI.

 ## The value of artificial intelligence

-Perhaps you recall the time chess champion Garry Kasparov was defeated by IBM's Deep Blue.
+Perhaps you recall the time chess champion Garry Kasparov was defeated by IBM®'s [!DNL Deep Blue].
 Experts were convinced a machine could not possibly beat human decision making and judgment in a game as complex as chess.
 Yet, it was done and this was key to a fundamental shift in business strategy and technological innovation as the power of artificial intelligence was unearthed.

-Adobe Analytics is the core system of intelligence for the experience business, enabling anyone in the enterprise to understand and optimize customer interactions with their brand across all touch-points in real-time and at massive scale.
+Adobe Analytics is the core system of intelligence for the experience business, enabling anyone in the enterprise to understand and optimize customer interactions with their brand across all touch points in real time and at massive scale.

 Adobe's AI tools are not here to replace you, but rather to enable you to achieve maximum ROI on your efforts.

 ## Transform your analytics

-To evolve your analytics, we need to focus on three key considerations:
+To evolve your analytics, we must focus on three key considerations:

 1. Organization - How to create holistic views of customers, prioritize insight-driven decisions and democratize data.

-1. Technology - How to make sure data and technology deliver personalization at scale.
+1. Technology - How to make sure that data and technology deliver personalization at scale.

 1. Customer - How to build trust and adapt to change.